-In compliance with the Safe Drinking Water Act Amendments, the City of Hurricane is providing its customers with this annual water quality report.
+In compliance with the Safe Drinking Water Act Amendments, the City of Hurricane is providing it's customers with this annual water quality report.
 This report explains where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-The information in this report shows the results of our monitoring for the period of January 1st to December 31st, 2010 or earlier if not on a yearly schedule.
+The information in this report shows the results of our monitoring for the period of January 1st to December 31st, 2018 or other test results if test period is not on a yearly cycle.

-If you have any questions concerning this report, you may contact Charles McCallister, Chief Operator, 304-562-9906 (Monday through Friday 8:00AM-4:00PM).
-If you have any further questions, comments or suggestions, please attend any of our regularly scheduled water board meetings held on the 2nd Monday of every month at 6:00 PM in the Hurricane City Hall Conference Room, 3255 Teays Valley Road, Hurricane, WV.
+If you have any questions concerning this report, you may contact Charles McCallister, Chief Operator.
+Monday through Friday (8:00 AM - 4:00 PM) at 304-562-9906.
+If you have any further questions, comments or suggestions, please attend any of our regularly scheduled meetings held on the 2nd Monday of every month at 6 PM in the City Hall, Conference Room, 3255 Teays Valley Rd, Hurricane, WV.
 Where does my water come from?

-Your drinking water is surface water from the Hurricane Reservoir.
+Your water source is surface water from the Hurricane Reservoir.